Yosemite is, without a doubt, one of my favorite destinations in the world.

 If it’s your first time visiting Yosemite, these must-see waterfalls deserve a spot on your itinerary!

-While their popularity often means bustling trails, the breathtaking beauty of these iconic cascades makes them absolutely worth the visit.
+While their popularity often means busy trails, the breathtaking beauty of these iconic cascades makes them absolutely worth the visit.

 Seeing them in person is an experience you won’t want to miss!